-People like to get out of their homes and enjoy the fresh air and sunshine when it is available and going for evening walks, perhaps with a dog or with some friends is a marvellous way to enjoy the way to health fitness and growth.
+People like to get out of their homes and enjoy the fresh air and sunshine when it is available and going for evening walks, perhaps with a dog or with some friends is a marvellous way to enjoy a greater level of health fitness and personal growth.
 Others even go so far as to visit the gym in the evenings to get some more effective exercise and enjoy a social life afterwards.

 Addiction to Television

 That large audiences are drawn to such dross is incredible in itself.
-Advertisers rub their hands together at the prospect of yet more audience grabbing shows to sell their wares and find new ways of increase and profit.
+Advertisers rub their hands together at the prospect of yet more audience grabbing shows to sell their wares and find new ways of generating greater levels of monetary compensation and an increase and profit.
 But why are so many people drawn to not only watch such drivel, but to claim they can't live without it?
 Is this way of life even healthy?